naturalsolutions/NsPortal/README.md

 You have to enter the siteName parameter which the site name of the local site (### Site name).
 Run `pserve development.ini` command in order to launch a Pyramid server.

+If pserve fails because it doesn't find the development.ini file, try a `python setup.py develop` to avoid targeting the wrong egg.

 #### Database configuaration

 ## Quality && Test